New Egypt High School: Athletics

 The New Egypt High School Warriors compete in the Shore Conference, which is comprised of public and private high schools in Ocean, Ocean counties in Central Jersey, operating under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 The school had competed in the Burlington County Scholastic League until the 2024–25 season, switching for geographic and competitive reasons.
 With 227 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group I South for most athletic competition purposes.
 The football team competes in the Freedom Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 The field hockey team won the Central Jersey Group I state sectional title in 2003-2005 and 2008; the team won the Group I state championship in 2005, defeating Pingry School in the final game of the tournament.
 The team won the state sectional title in 2003, edging Henry Hudson Regional High School in the final game by a 3-2 score.
 The team won the 2004 title, outscoring Keyport High School by 4-1, In 2005, the field hockey team won the Central Jersey Group I Championship, defeating Palmyra High School in the final game by a score of 5-0.
 The team won the Group I state title in 2005, defeating Pingry School by a score of 2-1 in the tournament final after having lost to Pingry by one goal in the tournament final in each of the two previous years.

 The softball team won the Group I state championship in 2006 (defeating Belvidere High School in the final round of the tournament), 2010 (vs. Wood-Ridge High School), 2011 (vs. Whippany Park High School), 2014 (vs. Butler High School) and 2016 (vs. Butler).
 The team made it to the 2006 Central Jersey Group I tournament as the number-two seed, defeating South Amboy High School 12-0 in the first round and Florence Township Memorial High School by a score of 2-0 in the semifinals, before defeating Bordentown Regional High School by a score of 3-2 in the tournament final.
 The 2010 team finished the season with a 29-2 record after winning the Group I title by defeating Wood-Ridge 3-0 in the championship game.

 Administration

-The school's principal is Fred Geardino.
-His core administration team includes the vice principal.
+The school's principal is Ashley Walulak.
+Her core administration team includes two vice principals.